 If a farm has a website or Facebook page, I included a link.
-Otherwise, you might want to call ahead to make sure it’s open for picking.
+Otherwise, you might want to call ahead to make sure it’s open for picking and to find out about any COVID-19 restrictions.
+When I found something, I included it on the list, but the season hadn’t started yet when I did the most recent updates.

 Wherever possible, I have included information about a farm’s use of pesticides.